Oenologist

 Stabilization

-The stabilization of wine removes turbidity and suspended particles, prevents secondary fermentation, increases the shelf life and preserves the appearance.
+The stabilization of wine removes turbidity, prevents secondary fermentation and preserves shelf life and appearance.

 Tank fermentation